DuncBoi/BarcodeFlasher/README.md

 # Barcode Flasher

-A small Flask-based web app that lets you enter one or more barcodes (with optional line-feed, carriage-return, or form-feed endings), choose a flash interval, and then “flash” them fullscreen one at a time.
-Includes “fast” and “insanely fast” scan-sequence modes and adjustable Motorola scanner volume presets.
+A compact Flask-based web app that queues custom barcode sequences and displays them on screen at precise intervals.
+Ideal for rigorous stress-testing and validation of any software or hardware workflow that consumes live scanner input.

 ---

 ## Table of Contents

 1. [Directory Structure](#directory-structure)